 How to get to Hastings

-Hastings is easily accessible by car.
+Being so easily accessible by car, Hastings is perfect for a day trip or short break.
 From the M25 you take the A21, which leads you all the way there.

 Parking in Hastings